-10. Annually review per diem compensation and reimbursement of expenses for employees of the state and members of a state board, commission, council or advisory committee by judgmentally selecting samples and evaluating the propriety of per diem compensation and expense reimbursements.

-- B. The auditor general may: - 1.
+- 10. Annually review per diem compensation and reimbursement of expenses for employees of this state and members of a state board, commission, council or advisory committee by judgmentally selecting samples and evaluating the propriety of per diem compensation and expense reimbursements. - B. The auditor general may: - 1.
 Subject to approval by the committee, adopt rules necessary to administer the duties of the office. - 2.
-Hire consultants to conduct the studies required by subsection A, paragraphs 6 and 7 of this section. - C. If approved by the committee, the auditor general may charge a reasonable fee for the cost of performing audits or providing accounting services for auditing federal funds, special audits or special services requested by political subdivisions of the state.
-Monies collected pursuant to this subsection shall be deposited in the audit services revolving fund. - D. The department of transportation, THE COUNTY TREASURER AND the board of supervisors of a county that has approved a county transportation excise tax as provided in section 42-6106 or 42-6107 and the governing bodies of counties, cities and towns receiving ARIZONA highway user revenue fund monies shall cooperate with and provide necessary information to the auditor general or the auditor general's consultant. - E. The department of transportation OR COUNTY TREASURER shall reimburse the auditor general as follows, and the auditor general shall deposit the reimbursed monies in the audit services revolving fund: - 1.
+Hire consultants to conduct the studies required by subsection ${\sf A}$ , paragraphs 6 and 7 of this section. - C. If approved by the committee, the auditor general may charge a reasonable fee for the cost of performing audits or providing accounting services for auditing federal funds, special audits or special services requested by political subdivisions of this state.
+Monies collected pursuant to this subsection shall be deposited in the audit services revolving fund. - D. The department of transportation, THE COUNTY TREASURER, THE COUNTY TRANSPORTATION EXCISE TAX RECIPIENTS AND the board of supervisors of a county that has approved a county transportation excise tax as provided in section 42-6106 or 42-6107 and the governing bodies of counties, cities and towns receiving ARIZONA highway user revenue fund monies shall cooperate with and provide necessary information to the auditor general or the auditor general's consultant.

+- E. The department of transportation OR THE COUNTY TRANSPORTATION EXCISE TAX RECIPIENTS shall reimburse the auditor general as follows, and the auditor general shall deposit the reimbursed monies in the audit services revolving fund: - 1.
 For the cost of conducting the studies or hiring a consultant to conduct the studies required by subsection A, paragraph 6, subdivisions (a) and (b) of this section, from monies collected pursuant to a county transportation excise tax levied pursuant to section 42-6106 or 42-6107. - 2.
 For the cost of conducting the studies or hiring a consultant pursuant to subsection A, paragraph 6, subdivision (c) and paragraph 7 of this section, from the Arizona highway user revenue fund. - Sec.
-4. Section 41-1279.04, Arizona Revised Statutes, is amended to read:
+5. Section 41-1279.04, Arizona Revised Statutes, is amended to read:

 41-1279.04.
-Authority to examine records; violation; classification
+Authority to examine records: violation: classification